Journal or Book Title

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 License

 Mennecke, Brian E.; Hassall, Lesya M.; and Triplett, Janea, "The Mean Business of Second Life: Teaching Entrepreneurship, Technology and e-Commerce in Immersive Environments" (2008).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 2.